wp-plugins/email-encoder-bundle/readme.txt

 * Added hook "init_email_encoder_form" to add custom filters (of other plugins)
 * Added JavaScript code encapsulation for ASCII method
 * Solved reinstalling bug for setting right encoding method
-* Solved bug shortcodes encoded with HTML method
+* Fixed bug shortcodes encoded with HTML method

 = 0.50 =
 * Added encode method for all kind of contents (template function and shortcode "encode_content")